seanbaxter/DirectXShaderCompiler/docs/HLSLChanges.rst

 Introduction
 ============

-This document is meant to describe the changes that have been made to the LLVM and Clang codebases to support HLSL, the High-Level Shading Language.
+This document is meant to describe the changes that have been made to the LLVM37 and Clang codebases to support HLSL, the High-Level Shading Language.
 The focus is on design changes and general approach rather than specific changes made to support the language and runtime.